python/cpython/Doc/library/os.rst

       File type.

-   On Windows systems, the following attributes are also available:
+   On Windows systems, as well as ``st_birthtime`` above, the following attributes are also available:

    .. attribute:: st_file_attributes